department-of-veterans-affairs/vets-website/va-gov/pages/disability/eligibility/special-claims/temporary-increase-for-time-in-hospital.md

 ---
 layout: page-breadcrumbs.html
-title: Time Spent in a Hospital
+title: Increased Disability Rating for Time Spent in a Hospital
 display_title: Increase for Time in Hospital
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-hospital_treatment.asp
 plainlanguage: 10-28-16 certified in compliance with the Plain Writing Act